- This post contains affiliate links. Read more here.

 Recall, or coming when called, is one of the most important cues for your dog to respond to, because it can keep her safe in potentially dangerous situations.
 But it’s also a great way to increase the bond between you two.
 “Make it a party” every time your dog comes when called.
 No matter what they’re leaving behind, coming to you should be the best thing that happens to them all day!

 Recent headlines suggest that dogs may not enjoy “hugs,” but that doesn’t mean they hate physical affection.
 In fact, it’s among the most important bonding activity you can engage in with your dog.
 If your dog seeks out pets, leans, snuggles, and even hugs, it’s a sure sign they’re bonded to you.
-And you can strengthen your bond by spending quality, one-on-one time with your dog every day, including lots of gentle strokes.
+And you can strengthen your bond by spending quality, one-on-one time with your dog every day, and by including lots of gentle strokes.
+If you can’t be around to snuggle you can find them the perfect dog walker or pet sitter who offers dog boarding or just a lovely drop-in visit on Rover.com.

 Of course, some breeds are less affectionate than others. but they’ll demonstrate their bond with other signs listed above.